Kamalasai district

 Kamalasai (กมลาไสย, /th/; กมลาไสย, /tts/) is a district (amphoe) in the southern part of Kalasin province, northeastern Thailand.

 History

 Kamalasai is the location of the ancient city Mueang Fa Daet Song Yang.
 At present, only the remains of bricks mixed with soil.
+Brick collected at Ban Sema in the district is about 28 by 14 by 8 cm, was tempered with rice chaff or rice husk ash, and was made from the sediment of a still lake.
 There is a two-story moat looks like a waterbody.
 Dvaravati oval-shaped city plan with a two-story city believed to be caused by urban expansion.
 There were excavated 130 Bai sema sandstones registered with the Fine Arts Department.
 In addition, it is also the location of Phra That Yaku, a local biggest chedi in the Dvaravati period during the 7th–11th centuries.

 The name Kamalasai means "lotus flower".

 Geography

 Neighboring districts are (from the west clockwise): Khong Chai, Mueang Kalasin, Don Chan of Kalasin Province, Pho Chai of Roi Et province, Rong Kham of Kalasin Province, and Changhan of Roi Et province.

 Administration

 Central administration

 Kamalasai is divided into eight sub-districts (tambons), which are further subdivided into 111 administrative villages (mubans).